threefoldfoundation/www_threefold_io/content/node/index.md

 |||

-#### <span class="text-xl subtitle">FARMING</span>
+#### <span class="text-xl subtitle">A CLOUD ENGINE FOR THE NEW INTERNET</span>

-## **Become a Cloud <br>Service Provider**
+## **Host a Node on <br>TFGrid 4.0.**

 <br>

-Farming is the act of providing compute, storage and network resources to the grid.
-By deploying our nodes on the grid, you allow anyone anywhere in the world to deploy workloads on your nodes.
+Becoming a host involves providing compute, storage, and network resources to the grid.
+By deploying our nodes, you enable anyone, anywhere in the world, to run workloads on your nodes.

 <br>